 Kris H. Green, Chair

 The major in mathematics may lead to either the Bachelor of Arts degree or the Bachelor of Science degree.
-For the Bachelor of Science degree, students have the option to pursue actuarial mathematics.
+Students wishing to pursue actuarial mathematics should choose the actuarial option within the Bachelor of Science degree path.